 Proverbs

-1:5 A wise man will hear, and will increase learning; and a man of understanding shall attain unto wise counsels:
+1:5 A wise man will hear, and will increase learning; and a man of understanding shall attain to wise counsels:

 Proverbs